 Most big insurance companies were once mutual companies owned by the policyholders.
 Some have subsequently become stock companies owned by shareholders and listed on the various stock exchanges.
 Some people contend that mutual companies are preferable for providing whole life insurance because they do not have to share the policy dividends with shareholders.

-The four largest mutual life insurance companies are New York Life, MassMutual, State Farm, and Northwestern Life are the largest mutual life insurance companies.
+The four largest mutual life insurance companies are New York Life, MassMutual, State Farm, and Northwestern Life.
 At the same time, the biggest stock life insurance companies are MetLife, Prudential, and Lincoln.

-Variable life because of the nature of the policy, the cash value is invested in stocks and bonds with variable life insurance.
-The performance and fees of the subaccounts are paramount to any purchasing decision.
+Because of the nature of the policy, the cash value is invested in stocks and bonds with variable life insurance.
+The performance and fees of the sub-accounts are paramount to any purchasing decision.

 The cost of life insurance depends on your health, age, and the amount of coverage needed.
 There are formulas to determine how much life insurance you need—one rule of thumb is multiplying your income times a certain number.
 There is also human life value, which was used after 9/11 to pay victims.
 This method calculates the financial value someone brings by looking at their current and future income.

 No matter the policy type, the main benefit of life insurance is that the beneficiary’s proceeds are tax-free.
 That is an enormous benefit.
 Also, in permanent plans, the growth of the policy is tax-deferred.
 If someone cancels or surrenders this policy, the proceeds would only be taxable if the payment was greater than the premiums paid.

 Today, many people get their life insurance at work with an employer- and employee-paid group policy.
 If you are very healthy, the cost of that group insurance might be higher than a comparable individual policy.
 On the other hand, if your health is not great, the employer group plan could be less expensive as there is no underwriting on most of those plans.